lorne-rtm/rtm-docs/docs/source/index.rst

 Welcome to the Raptoreum Documentation!
 These "docs" will cover everything from the basics, to advanced use, to docs for developers looking to build on `Raptoreum <https://raptoreum.com>`_ (RTM).
 Raptoreum is looking to solve issues that are apparent on other Blockchain projects through innovation.
 RTM is a POW (Proof of Work) based Blockchain which is ASIC and FPGA resistant, and can be mined on common hardware (CPU / GPU) which increases and encourages decentralization.
 It also offers an alternative way to contribute to the network and earn passive income through collateralized Smartnodes.

-.. note:: The current mannet wallet version is 1.3.17.05.
+.. note:: The current mainnet wallet version is 1.3.17.05.
 Please make sure you are using that version, you can download it `here <https://github.com/Raptor3um/raptoreum/releases/tag/1.3.17.05>`_.

 Problems We Are Solving
 -----------------------